-The newly constituted working committee of the Board of Control for Cricket in India (BCCI) for local cricket, would guarantee the interests of domestic cricketers are secured Financially, according to Mohammad Azharuddin, president of the Hyderabad Cricket Association.
+The newly constituted working committee of the Board of Control for Cricket in India (BCCI) for local cricket, would guarantee the interests of domestic cricketers are secured Financially, according to Mohammed Azharuddin, president of the Hyderabad Cricket Association.

 Veteran India captain Yudhvir Singh (Central Zone), Devajit Saikia (Northeast Zone), Santosh Menon (South Zone), Rohan Jaitley (North Zone), Avishek Dalmiya (East Zone), and Jaidev Shah (West Zone) were all selected into an elected committee on Saturday (July 10).
 Besides the authority holders – BCCI president Sourav Ganguly, secretary Jay Shah, vice-president Rajiv Shukla, and treasurer Arun Dhumal – to look into national player remuneration and restart.

 “We have to decide the way forward [for domestic cricket],” Azharuddin, who played 99 Tests, 334 ODIs in the 80s and 90s, told Cricbuzz.

 “At this stage, I don’t have the agenda of the meeting and I cannot say anything.
 But one thing I am sure about is we have the best of domestic cricketers’ interest in mind.
 The players’ interest is always a top priority.”

 A date for the meeting of the working group has not yet been decided but it is expected to take place soon though.
 “We have to make sure that domestic cricket gets going.
 As you know, last year we didn’t have a full domestic season, understandably for reasons well known to the world.
 We have to see how the situation pans out in the course of time.”